 - The contribution limits are capped at 30% EBITDA

 - You have to follow vesting guidelines

 - You have to pay taxes where applicable

 - Employees must have a trustee appointed to represent the interests of the employees

-- Meet ESOP vesting schedule – employers can either use a cliff or graded vesting schedule.
+- Meet vesting schedule – employers can either use a cliff or graded vesting schedule.
 Employees have to be vested no longer than a 3 year cliff, or 6 year graded vesting period

 Setup Costs: ~ $75,000

 Business owners have to pay legal fees and appraisal costs to setup it up.
 These fees drastically increases the first year costs of the plan.

 Maintaining one requires an annual review, as well as representation by a trustee whose job is to protect the participants of the plan.